Development of a Soil-Specific CPT Interpretation Method for Partially Drained Penetration

 The deadly bacterium Coxiella burnetii injects proteins called effectors into its host to help spread disease.
 This project seeks to examine how these effector proteins interact with each other so that we may better understand how this pathogen causes sickness.

-The goals of this project are to:
+The goal of this project is to:

 Pediatric (childhood) stroke is a leading cause of mortality and long-term morbidity.
 Our understanding of the outcomes of childhood stroke has improved significantly in the last 20 years.
 We know of several adverse long-term outcomes, including learning, academic and psychosocial impairments.
 Yet to date, research into the impact of a stroke on a child's speech, language and swallowing are limited.
 Only two studies, both conducted by our teams at Toronto and Melbourne, have reported on the acute presentation of these disorders.
 Half to two-thirds of children with stroke have reported swallowing, speech (dysarthria) and language impairment.
 These impairments go onto negatively affect the overall stroke outcome and quality of life.
 Furthermore, we don't know much about these impairments during the acute presentation and their eventual outcomes over the subacute course of rehabilitation.
 As a result, innovation in treatment is rare.
 Long-term difficulties surrounding a child's motor, cognitive, communication, and behavioural functions also persist.
 Ultimately, participation and quality of life are negatively impacted by these outcomes.